incontestableness/GLaDOS/README.md

 GLaDOS relies on per-region lists of TF2 servers to scan in order to provide the map targeting functionality.
 These can be most efficiently curated with **potato.py**.

-## What's zeolite.py?

-Zeolite was the first method Milenko tried for TF2 server discovery.
-It scans all of Valve's server ranges for TF2 servers.
-It's unreliable for some regions and thus requires several attempts at scanning.
-Shortly after finishing it he came across the Steam API that potato.py uses.
-The code's just here for looks.

-"yeah zeolite sucks don't use it" - The Great Milenko, 04/10/2021

-## What's potato.py?

-After writing zeolite.py, Milenko found that an API endpoint Steam makes available allows you to get a list of servers running on a given IP address.
-[This approach is a lot less complex and much more efficient.](https://i1.theportalwiki.net/img/5/58/GLaDOS_potatos_longfall_speech03.wav) It only takes about 5 minutes to scan regions known to host TF2 dedicated servers.

 ## How do I use this?

 **You don't need to run your own instance of GLaDOS.** A server is already hosted and configured as the default in [portalgun](https://github.com/incontestableness/portalgun).